 But by looking at these examples of the 16,000 Instagram photos under the hashtag, #wrongname, it’s clear that if this is Starbucks’ big marketing plan, it’s working incredibly well.

-What do you think – is Starbucks smartly rigging the system or is it all just happenstance?
+So what do you think?
+Is Starbucks smartly rigging the system or is it all just happenstance?
 Heck, even this article is free publicity for Starbucks!